Welcome to your new home

 - The Green Residence Forum is a group open to students living in any building who are interested in living more sustainably in residence.
 This group is also the main organizing body of Ecolympics.

-- If you’re interested in sticking around residence for another year, consider joining our Residence Life Staff as an RA—it’s a pretty cool gig, if we do say so.
+- If you’re interested in sticking around residence for another year, consider joining our Residence Life Staff as a member of the Community Assistant Team or Community Safety Team—it’s a pretty cool gig, if we do say so.